remcohaszing/babel-plugin-transform-react-class-to-function/README.md

 Writing React components using the class syntax has several benefits:

-- **Consistency** — define all components using similar syntax
+- **Consistency** — Define all components using similar syntax.
-- **Static properties** — components are more self contained when using static class properties
+- **Static properties** — Components are more self contained when using static class properties.
-- **Simpler diffs** — No need to change the entire indentation converting between classes and functions
+- **Simpler diffs** — No need to change the entire indentation converting between classes and functions.

 There is one obvious downside:

-- **Size** — Class components are larger than function components
+- **Size** — Class components are larger than function components.

 This plugin solves that for you. 😃